 The Harvard International Law Journal publishes articles on international, comparative, and foreign law, the role of international law in U.S. courts, and the international ramifications of U.S. domestic law.
 HILJ articles have been cited in decisions by the United States Supreme Court, European Court of Justice, International Court of Justice, Iran-United States Claims Tribunal, and World Trade Organization Dispute Panels.

-The ILJ also publishes student-written work.
-In addition to an annual Student Note Competition, the ILJ publishes student-written pieces on recent developments in international law and reviews of new books in the field.
-Past student-written work has been awarded the International Law Students Association’s Francis Deak Prize for the top student-written article published in a student-edited international law journal.
+HILJ also publishes student-written work.
+In addition to an annual Student Note Competition, HILJ publishes pieces on recent developments in international law and reviews of new books in the field.
+Past student work has been awarded the International Law Students Association’s Francis Deak Prize for the top student-written article published in a student-edited international law journal.

-Finally, the ILJ leads discussion and debate on international law at HLS by hosting various speakers and an annual symposium.
+HILJ leads discussion and debate on international law at Harvard Law School by hosting speakers and an annual symposium.
 Recent symposium topics have included “Developments and Challenges in International Intellectual Property Law“ and “International Dispute Resolution in Practice.”

-We welcome your interest in the ILJ and invite you to explore our website and to contact us with questions and comments.
+We welcome your interest and invite you to explore our website and to contact us with questions and comments.

 The Harvard International Law Journal refers all permission requests to Copyright Clearance Center (CCC) for processing.
 To request copyright permission from Copyright Clearance Center, please click on the image below.

 Or you may contact Copyright Clearance Center by mail or phone:

 Copyright Clearance Center

 Danvers, MA 01923